seanbreckenridge/sqlite_concurrent_writes/README.md

 A test to see how concurrent write locking worked with webservers/sqlite3

-Based on some of the downsides described in this video:
+Based on some of the downsides described in this anthonywritescode video:

 <https://www.youtube.com/watch?v=jH39c5-y6kg>